sampsyo/cs6120/content/blog/2025-03-06-path-profiling.md

 One of the most popular profiling tools has been **edge profiling**, by which one can determine the most frequently visited **edges** in a control-flow graph.
-Edge profiling for a while served as the primary tool by which one could analyze well the 'hottest' paths of a program.
+Edge profiling for a while served as the primary tool by which one could analyze well the "hottest" paths of a program.

 However, there are a number of cases in which edge profiling just isn't sufficient in providing a strong enough analysis for profile-guided optimization – furthermore, often making wrong predictions.
 This issue has been known for a while,